 Going from Wengen to Zurich Airport takes roughly 3 hours, and a minimum of 4 separate trains.
 Doing this ride in time for a morning trans-Atlantic flight is usually quite tight, hence, we often add a night somewhere along the way.
 While we could just stay in Zurich, we tend to prefer either Bern or Luzern, which are both just about an hour from Zurich, but more photogenic.

-With only one night in Bern, we found that the Novotel in Bern to be a reasonable option.
+With only one night in Bern, we found that the Novotel to be a reasonable option.
 Hotels in Switzerland are expensive, and with 6 people, you are going to need at least two rooms.
 Apartments for one night are generally not possible in Switzerland.

 It was quite comfortable.
 While it isn’t central, it is across the street from the Expo (convention center) tram stop, so given that you will get Bern Ticket on arrival, good on most local transportation, it is super easy to pop in and out of the hotel as you want.